deanna-stover/coursesCNU/2020/idst270fall2020/media-essay.md

 * What sticks out to you the most?
 * What was your experience using Voyant?
 It's okay if you say frustrating, but explain why!

-Make sure to include at least **two** images!
-It's probably easiest to take screen captures rather than trying to embed anything.
+*Make sure to include at least **two** images!* It's easiest to take screen captures rather than trying to embed anything.

 ### - Introduction and Conclusion - Friday, September 18th (by class)

-Write an introduction and conclusion after our class discussion from Wednesday (if you missed class for any reason, you are still responsible for writing an introduction and conclusion) and posting it to the same Wakelet Collection.
+Write an introduction and conclusion after our class discussion from Wednesday (if you missed class for any reason, you are still responsible for writing an introduction and conclusion) and post it to the same Wakelet Collection.
 Combined, the introduction should be **roughly 300-400 words**.

 ### - Final Essay due Friday, September 18th at 11:59 pm